 It is in your best interest to file the FAFSA as soon as you are able.
-The form for the next academic year is available after October 1 of each calendar year.
-(For example, the 2023–2024 FAFSA is available October 1, 2022.)
+Normally, the form for the next academic year is available after October 1.
+Due to changes in FAFSA, the form for 2024–25 won’t be available until December 2023.

-For undergraduate students from Illinois who may qualify for the Illinois MAP grant, filing the FAFSA before December 1 is critical in order to be considered for available funds from this program.
+For undergraduate students from Illinois who may qualify for the Illinois MAP grant, filing the FAFSA is critical in order to be considered for available funds from this program.